 - Major fund investors in creative industries in the South West are more likely to be US or EU based.
 There are investment and funding opportunities from specialist VCs as well as media-focussed business angels.
 In addition, creative entrepreneurs in the South West are actively supported by WECA, TechSpark and Setsquared in addition to nationally available options unique to the sector.

-If you want to understand your scale-up options, get in touch for a free consultation.
+How we can help: If you want to understand your scale-up options, get in touch for a free consultation.
 We provide advisory and corporate finance services to support clients achieve revenue growth, profit growth, investment and fully assess their strategic options and implementation.